camunda/camunda-docs-static/get-started/content/javaee6/service-task.md

 Use the properties view of the Persist Service Task in the process (see screenshot).
 You need to enter `${orderBusinessLogic.persistOrder(execution)}` as the `Expression` property.
 This will call the `persistOrder` method of the named EJB with the current execution as parameter.

 Build, deploy and execute the process.
-After completing the *Persist Order* step, check the logfile of the JBoss AS server.
+After completing the *Persist Order* step, check the logfile of the WildFly server.
 It will show an insert for the new order entity:

 <pre class="console">
   INFO  [stdout] Hibernate: insert into OrderEntity (address, approved, customer, pizza, version, id) values (?, ?, ?, ?, ?, ?)